Imitation Learning for Combinatorial Optimisation under Uncertainty: Application to Generalised Assignment Problem

 The classical Generalised Assignment Problem (GAP) has been extensively studied since the seminal work of \cite{balachandran1976integer}.
 The problem consists of assigning a set of items (or jobs) to a set of agents (or machines) such that each job is assigned to exactly one agent, agent capacity constraints are respected, and the total assignment cost or profit is optimised.
 GAP has found applications in a wide range of domains, including job scheduling \cite{balachandran1976integer}, routing \cite{fischetti2019machine}, and patient admission scheduling \cite{ceschia2011local}.
-A standard integer programming formulation of the GAP is given by
+A standard integer programming formulation of the GAP is given by \eqref{obj:GAP}-\eqref{cons:binary}.
+Here, $c_{ij} \in \mathbb{R}_+$ denotes the cost incurred by assigning job $j$ to agent $i$, $d_{ij} \in \mathbb{R}_+$ is the resource consumption of agent $i$ when processing job $j$, $L_i \in \mathbb{R}_+$ is the capacity of agent $i$, and $x_{ij}$ is a binary decision variable equal to $1$ if job $j$ is assigned to agent $i$ and $0$ otherwise.